 Thanks to the tension between daimyos, the feudal lords of Japan, who competed for power during the Onin War (civil war that lasted between 1467 and 1477), loyalty to the shogun weakened severely and resulted in the Sengoku Period, marked by political and social instability. , conflicts and riots among the military.

-The Sengoku Period was the cause of the downfall of the Ashikaga Shogunate which ended with the expulsion of Ashikaga Yoshiaki (1537 – 1597) by the daimyo Oda Nobunaga (1534 – 1582) in 1573.
+The Sengoku Period was the cause of the fall of the Ashikaga Shogunate which ended with the expulsion of Ashikaga Yoshiaki (1537 – 1597) by the daimyo Oda Nobunaga (1534 – 1582) in 1573.

 As a result, Nobunaga gained control of power and all of Japan.